 It’s different for everyone, but the Lord has always worked in my life very gently.
 I didn’t have a Damascus Road conversion or calling into ministry.
 It was very quiet.
 And each opportunity He’s given has come very gradual and simply when it’s placed before me.

 In 2006, I was asked and became the Associate Pastor at Kettle Moraine Bible Church in West Bend, Wisconsin.
 I served under Dr. W. Edward Bedore until I became the Senior Pastor in 2011.
 I continued to work at BBS as their graphic designer as well as pastoring the church.
 I grew to deeply love this assembly, and I still do (2 Thes.
 1:3).
 I stepped down as pastor in May of 2016.
 We still attend as a family and are actively involved at KMBC.

 In 2009, I became a board member of the Berean Bible Fellowship.
 From June 2014 to June 2016, I served as the President of BBF.
-I still currently serve on the BBF Board.
+I served until 2019 on this board.

-On February 12, 2016, at an emergency BBS Board meeting, because of my father’s health difficulties, I was formally installed as the President of the Berean Bible Society.
+On February 12, 2016, I was formally installed as the President of the Berean Bible Society.

-It was an honor to be asked.
-We are and have been invested in the ministry at BBS.
-I am burdened for it and its future, and for what it stands for: the preaching of Jesus Christ according to the revelation of the mystery (Rom.
+We are and have been invested in the ministry at BBS and its future, for what it stands for: the preaching of Jesus Christ according to the revelation of the mystery (Rom.
 16:25) and to help people understand and enjoy their Bibles.

-As I have looked back, I’ve seen that God has worked in our lives through the experiences we’ve had, to bring us gently to this door of opportunity.
-I felt the call and burden to walk through it.
+As I have looked back, I’ve seen that God has worked in our lives through the experiences, to bring us gently to this door of opportunity.
+I felt the call to walk through it.
 God has a plan for each of our lives, and we believe this is His plan for us.

 1 Thessalonians 5:25: “Brethren, pray for us.”